lifechurch/melos/README.md

 Once it's installed, you can run it with default settings by just running `memcached`.
 If you want to run it as a daemon and not keep a terminal window busy, add a `-d`.
 If you want to run it with 128M of memory, or whatever, run it with `-m 128`.

+### Using Guard ###

+You can use `guard` to automatically run Cucumber and Rspec tests whenever relevant files change if you want.
+Just open a terminal window and run `guard`.
+If you're on a Mac, you can also install a gem called `growl_notify` to get Growl notifications.

+For more cool stuff with Guard, check out [Guard on Github](https://github.com/guard/guard).

+### VCR ###

+To minimize test time, all external API requests are performed once to obtain a response, then cached for future tests.
+The responses are saved in `fixtures/vcr`.
+To reset your API cache, simply delete all the files in this folder.